gurkirt/realtime-action-detection/README.md

 ##### frame-meanAP
 To compute frame-mAP you can use `frameAP.m` script.
 You will need to specify `data_root`, `data_root`.
-Use this script to produce results for your publication not the python one, both are almost identical, but thier ap computation from precision and recall is slightly different.
+Use this script to produce results for your publication not the python one, both are almost identical, but their ap computation from precision and recall is slightly different.

 ## Performance
 ##### UCF24 Test
-Table below is similiar to [table 1 in our paper](https://arxiv.org/pdf/1611.08563.pdf).
-It contains more info than that in paper, mostly about this implemenation.
+The table below is similar to [table 1 in our paper](https://arxiv.org/pdf/1611.08563.pdf).
+It contains more info than that in the paper, mostly about this implementation.
 <table style="width:100% th">
   <tr>
     <td>IoU Threshold = </td>